walmartlabs/concord-website/docs/plugins-v2/msteams.md

       conversationId: ${result.conversationId}
       activity:
         type: message
-        text: "This replies to a previosuly posted conversation"
+        text: "This replies to a previously posted conversation"
 ```

 <a name="msteams-v1"/>